webmachinelearning/prompt-api/README.md

 * Translation between languages
 * Proofreading

-Although the Chrome built-in AI team is exploring purpose-built APIs for some of these use cases (e.g. [translation](https://github.com/webmachinelearning/translation-api), and perhaps in the future summarization and compose), we are also exploring a general-purpose "prompt API" which allows web developers to prompt a language model directly.
+The Chrome built-in AI team and the Web Machine Learning Community Group are exploring purpose-built APIs for some of these use cases (namely [translator / language detector](https://github.com/webmachinelearning/translation-api), [summarizer / writer / rewriter](https://github.com/webmachinelearning/writing-assistance-apis), and [proofreader](https://github.com/webmachinelearning/proposals/issues/7)).
+This proposal additionally exploring a general-purpose "prompt API" which allows web developers to prompt a language model directly.
 This gives web developers access to many more capabilities, at the cost of requiring them to do their own prompt engineering.

 Currently, web developers wishing to use language models must either call out to cloud APIs, or bring their own and run them using technologies like WebAssembly and WebGPU.
 By providing access to the browser or operating system's existing language model, we can provide the following benefits compared to cloud APIs: